chrisallenlane/wit-cms/test/mock/pages/page-1.md

 {{{
 "title"       : "Page One",
-"description" : "This is the first page."
+"description" : "This is the first page.",
+"url"         : "/"
 }}}

 This is page one.